-This week at theEHP we report on the effects of a volatile rental market and prosecutions.
+This week at theEHP we report on an opinion, an Ombudsman Report and prosecutions.

-This week at theEHP we report on an Ombudsman Report, prosecutions and RPT Decisions.
+This week at theEHP we report on an opinion, prosecutions & RPT Decisions.

 Flintshire County Council Environmental Health Officers from the Health and Safety Enforcement Section have successfully prosecuted Mr Ian Freeman of the Black Horse Inn, Mold Road, Buckley for the use of a dangerous large inflatable slide at the rear of the premises in May 2012.